 Missouri, famous for the Gateway Arch, the Missouri River, and much more, is home to a vibrant collection of lakes and reservoirs.
-A lake is a body of water that exists entirely naturally—with no human interference.
-In contrast, a reservoir, also known as a man-made lake, is either entirely due to human construction or is augmented by it.
+A lake is a body of water that exists entirely naturally — with no human interference.
+In contrast, a reservoir, also known as an artificial lake, is either entirely due to human construction or is augmented by it.
 Humans construct dams and water management systems for several reasons: energy production, irrigation for agricultural purposes, and water usage for urban areas.
 Missouri is no exception to humanity’s predilection for constructing dams on rivers of every size.
-Here, we’ll learn about the largest man-made lake in Missouri.
+Here, we’ll learn about the largest artificial lake in Missouri.

 Read on to learn not only where this lake can be found but what towns lie near it and what kinds of activities the area has to offer.

-What is the Largest Man-Made Lake in Missouri?
+What Is the Largest Artificial Lake in Missouri?

-With a surface area of over 55,000 acres at normal level, Truman Lake is unquestionably the largest man-made lake in Missouri.
+With a surface area of more than 55,000 acres at normal level, Truman Lake is unquestionably the largest artificial lake in Missouri.
 The lake serves as a flood control outlet, so its surface area increases to around 200,000 acres when it’s flooded.
 A popular spot for both water recreation and camping, Truman Lake and its surrounding lands makes for an excellent place to spend a day or even just an afternoon.

 Officially known as Harry S. Truman Lake, the reservoir is part of Harry S. Truman State Park.
 But, the lake wasn’t always named after a U.S. president.
 Prior to the completion of the current dam, Truman Lake was actually known as Kaysinger Bluff Dam and Reservoir.
 The lake sits just north of Springfield, Missouri, and to the southeast of Kansas City.
 Its shape follows the routes of several watersheds, appearing like four fingers snaking their way west from the dam.